EPS Accretion Dilution – Rules of Thumb for Merger Models (13:24)

 The outcome depends on price paid for the seller, the method of payment (cash, stock, or debt), the interest rate on debt and cash, and the buyer’s P/E multiple, among other factors.

-In real life, it’s very difficult to tell with high precision whether the deal will be accretive or dilutive without running the whole model – due to added costs, synergies, write-ups, timing differences, the cumulative impact of additional interest on debt and foregone interest on cash, etc…
+In real life, it’s very difficult to tell with high precision whether the deal will be accretive or dilutive without running the whole model – due to added costs, revenue and cost synergies, write-ups, timing differences, the cumulative impact of additional interest on debt and foregone interest on cash, etc…

 BUT you can approximate the impact with a simple rule of thumb:

 1. Calculate the Weighted “Cost” of Acquisition for the Buyer…